A two-phase model of galaxy formation: IV. Seeding and growing supermassive black holes in dark matter halos: Breeding black-hole seeds

 \subsubsection{Consequences of the delayed collapse}

-As shown in Fig.~\ref{fig:m-v-cool-fit}, both UV radiation and fast accretion can delay the collapse of SGCs, the formation of the first generation of stars and the breeding of BH seeds.
-The effects are described by the two halo mass thresholds, $M_{\rm v, \sscLW}$ and $M_{\rm v, \gamma}$, respectively.
-In the presence of both effects, halo mass must reach the higher threshold of the two,

-in order for the SGC to overcome the heating from the dominant source, cool down and collapse.
-If either $J_{\sscLW}$ or $\gamma_{\rm v}$ is sufficiently large, the collapse is delayed to the regime of atomic cooling (Eq.~\ref{eq:m-v-cool-H}).
+As shown in Fig.~\ref{fig:m-v-cool-fit}, both UV radiation and fast accretion can delay the collapse of SGCs, as well as the formation of the first generation of stars and the breeding of BH seeds.
+The effects are described by the two halo mass thresholds, $M_{\rm v, \sscLW}$ and $M_{\rm v, \gamma}$, respectively, and the higher one is used as the final threshold for the collapse of each SGC (Eq.~\ref{eq:m-v-collapse}).
+If either $J_{\sscLW}$ or $\gamma_{\rm v}$ is sufficiently large, the collapse is delayed to the regime of atomic cooling (Eq.~\ref{eq:m-v-cool-H-main}).
 Consequently, the total available baryon mass, $M_{\rm g,th} \approx f_{\rm b} M_{\rm v, th}$, and the halo virial velocity, $V_{\rm v}$, are much larger than those for a $\Hmol$-cooling halo.